Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Pharmacodynamics

-BTK Occupancy In PBMCs And Lymph Nodes
+BTK Occupancy in PBMCs and Lymph Nodes

 The median steady-state BTK occupancy in peripheral blood mononuclear cells was maintained at 100% over 24 hours at a total daily dose of 320 mg in patients with B-cell malignancies.
 The median steady-state BTK occupancy in lymph nodes was 94% to 100% following the approved recommended dosage.